 It sounds basically like it could have been released at any point over the last 50 years, which happens to be how long Vaughan has been making music.
 His depth of expertise plays out in songs that follow familiar beats, and where rough edges have been sanded down into smooth contours.
 That’s not to say the record wants for electricity, but Vaughan is enough of a pro to understand the difference between showmanship and showboating: In the opening title cut, he inserts barbed-wire electric guitar frills between cheerful outbursts from the horn section, his pyrotechnics never threatening the song’s supple groove; when he does erupt into a solo, it’s clean, tuneful, and dexterous.

 This is blues as comfort food: Because you know all the marks well in advance, it’s easy to appreciate how ably Vaughan hits them.
 And if there’s tremendous power in Adia Victoria’s blues-as-exorcism, there are humble but nourishing pleasures in the way Vaughan transmutes the agony of love and the desolation of heartache into songs so casually, stoically joyful.
 In “Just a Game,” he’s content to croon rather than wail his blues, a mode he sticks to for most of the album; he’s more at ease playing the seducer than the shaman.
 In “Midnight Hour,” when he tells you he cried the whole night long, you’ll believe him, but you’ll also believe he’ll get over it.
-And in “I’m Still in Love with You,” amid humming organ and brushed percussion, he professes romantic devotion in terms that are ordinary and believable.
+And in “I’m Still in Love with You,” amid humming organ and brushed percussion, he professes romantic devotion in terms that are convincingly ordinary and everyday.

 Blues music can be the most conservative of genres, often entangled in ideals of purity and authenticity.
 But it’s also an idiom that rewards connoisseurship; the more you know the tried-and-true playbook, the more you value refinement of craft when you hear it.
 Vaughan’s professionalism helps him to smoothly unfurl a catholic vision of the blues, one with enough space for both sly curveballs (simmering organ and crisp snare pops make “Hold It” a soulful instrumental vamp in the “Green Onions” vein) and feats of interpretation (Lefty Frizzel’s twangy “No One to Talk To [But the Blues]” is reimagined as moaning doo-wop).
 But the most substantial delights come from the warm chemistry of the band, nimbly navigating rhythms they know by heart.
 The closing “Baby, What’s Wrong” snarls and struts, swings and sways; it exhibits the deftness of bluesmen whose joy just gets deeper with time.